looker-open-source/looker_content_observer/README.md

 ## [2] run

 ### [A] me
-Running command `run me` will test the 'looker.ini' and 'instance_environment_configs.yaml' files.
+Running command `lco run me` will test the 'looker.ini' and 'instance_environment_configs.yaml' files.

 ### [B] dash
 - This runs the Looker Content Observer against a dashboard